SpivEgin/devenv/source/django-jet/docs/index.rst

 License
 =======

-The Legion Market JET has two kinds of licenses: open-source (AGPLv3) and commercial.
+TLM JET has two kinds of licenses: open-source (AGPLv3) and commercial.
 Please note that using AGPLv3 code in your programs make them AGPL compatible too.
 So if you don't want to comply with that we can provide you a commercial license (visit Home page).
-The commercial license is designed for using The Legion Market JET in commercial products and applications without the provisions of the AGPLv3.
+The commercial license is designed for using TLM JET in commercial products and applications without the provisions of the AGPLv3.

 Resources